sowiecki/pantheon/docs/events.md

 body: Construct a JSON array of objects with your [events](./docs/EVENTS.md).

+Alternatively, you can set the "body" as a header property.
+This is useful as a workaround for use cases like [Particle Photon Webhooks](https://docs.particle.io/guide/tools-and-features/webhooks/), which lack support for sending proper HTTP request bodies.
+Be sure to set the header key as "body" and the value as a JSON-serialized string of an array of event objects.

 # Supported Events
 ### Hue Lighting
 *Currently, RGB is not supported*